arkanis/lisp.c/README.md

 # Performance

-To compare the performance between the AST and bytecode interpreter the Fibonacci number calcuation sample was used.
-It calcuates the 30th Fibonacci number.
+To compare the performance between the AST and bytecode interpreter the Fibonacci number calculation sample was used.
+It calculates the 30th Fibonacci number.
 To measure the CPU time the `time` function of zsh was used (basically the same as the `time` program).
 The interpreter was compiled with `-O2` settings for optimization.

 - `time ./lisp samples/fib.l` → cpu 1.819s
 - `time ./lisp -i samples/fib.l` → cpu 3.415s